 Out and About

-Stalk the Light – The skies may have gone dark, but there will still be plenty of light sources around you, casting beautiful colors and interesting shadows.
+Stalk the Light – The skies may have gone dark, but there will still be plenty of available light sources around you, casting beautiful colors and interesting shadows.
 Take advantage of this.
 Notice how light hits people’s faces; photograph their silhouettes; use shadows as subjects.
 Another tactic you can use is to find your way to a light source you find particularly appealing and photograph subjects as they walk by, briefly bathed in the light.
 But it doesn’t have to be all about people.
 Photograph the light itself, the buildings it illuminates, the way it shines through windows or reflects off the street.

 Explore – Take this opportunity to explore places you don’t normally go; photographic gold may await you.
 Also, rediscover places you typically frequent only during daylight hours, as seeing these places at night will give you a brand new appreciation for them.

-Revel in the Darkness – Trying to make your night shots look like they were taken in the daytime sort of defeats the purpose of night street photography, don’t you think?
+Revel in the Darkness – Trying to make your night shots look like they were taken in the daytime sort of defeats the purpose of night time street photography, don’t you think?
 So leave the flash at home and don’t use auto exposure settings (you will likely end up with a harsh overexposure); enjoy and capture everything the night has to offer.
-Yes, your images will be dark and, perhaps, have portions that are hard to make out, but that is part of the charm of night street photography.
+Yes, your night image will be dark and, perhaps, have portions that are hard to make out, but that is part of the charm of stunning night street photography.
 Conveying mood and atmosphere are more important than a perfect exposure.